 Chad Laurans, Founder & CEO, SimpliSafe

 Responding to those requests, IDEO overhauled the design and interaction of more than a dozen SimpliSafe products, including a wireless, touch-to-wake keypad; easy to install sensors; and a smart home base that acts as the brains of the system.
-Making the system enjoyable and intuitive to use means families are more likely to use it consistently and correctly.
+Additionally, IDEO designed SimpliSafe's first step outside of the home—a video doorbell that can be used in tandem with the namesake home security system or on its own.
+Making the system enjoyable and intuitive to use means families are more likely to use it consistently—and correctly.

 The team developed a consistent design language across SimpliSafe’s physical products, user interface, and digital presence.
 That clear visual language lets you know what each component does right out of the box; for example, the glass break sensor looks like a human eardrum that might actually hear a window shattering.
 The design also reduced the size of entry sensors by four times, while improving their range and battery life.
 Tapered backs and swept-front surfaces for all of these sensors help them blend into your home.
 The new system’s clean, understated appearance instills confidence without stoking fear of what could happen.